Helsinki-NLP/OpusFilter/README.md

 Parameters:

-* `tokenizer`: tokenizer type
+* `tokenizer`: tokenizer type or a list of types for each input
-* `languages`: a list of language codes for the detokenizer
+* `languages`: a list of language codes for each input
-* `options`: a dictionary of tokenizer options (optional)
+* `options`: tokenizer options dictionary or a list of tokenizer dictionaries for multiple tokenziers (optional)

-Currently there is only one type of detokenizer available: `moses` (uses the `fast-mosestokenizer` package).
-Options are passed to the `mosestokenizer.MosesTokenizer` class; see its documentation for the available options.

-The list of language codes should match to the languages of the input files given in the `preprocess` step.
+See [Tokenizer](#tokenizer) for description of the parameters.

 ### `WhitespaceNormalizer`